troyblank/halfsies/README.md

     npm run build

-In order to run the project be sure redis is running and then run:
+In order to run the project run:

     npm start